 It is surprising Murphy is holding up the decrim bill.
 The issue of penalizing minors could have come up at any time during the debate but did not.

-Some will argue having a decrim bill that hurts minors will be fundamentally racist since the police will likely be arresting Hispanic and Black minors.
+Some will argue having a decriminalization bill that hurts minors will be fundamentally racist.
+The police will likely be arresting Hispanic and Black minors.
 It’s unclear what sort of penalties they could face.

-Many have noted that cannabis crimes hurt youth, especially when seeking to go to college and get a job, and probably leads to turning to more crime.
+Many have noted that cannabis crimes hurt youth.
+That’s especially true when seeking to go to college and get a job.
+It probably leads to turning to more crime.

 The enabling bill had to pass the Senate Judiciary Committee twice to cope with the problems caused by the legislators and their lack of consideration of many issues.